-Is the UI Passport Office open to the public?
+Is the UI Passport Acceptance Facility open to the public?

 Yes!
 We serve both the University of Iowa campus and the local community.